Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 **M64282FP sensor (left) and M64283FP sensor (right) mounted on a Game Boy Camera sensor PCB**
 ![](/Pictures%20and%20datasheets/Sensor_comparison.png)

-The Game Boy Camera is compatible with the M64283FP but does not give easy access to the TADD pin.
+The Game Boy Camera sensor board is compatible with the M64283FP but does not give easy access to the TADD pin.
 The M64282FP itself is yellowish while the M64283FP is more grayish.
 I suspect a better light sensivity of the 83FP compared to the 82FP.

 **Image taken without (left) and with (right) image enhancement at 50% intensity, plastic lens**
 ![](/Pictures%20and%20datasheets/Image_enhancement.png)